Ramla: Great Mosque

 The Crusaders built a cathedral in the first half on the 12th century, converted into a mosque when the Mamluks conquered Ramla in the second half of the 13th century, when they added a round minaret, an entrance from the north, and a mihrab.
 The Great Mosque of Ramla, also known as the El-Omari Mosque, it is in architectural terms Israel's largest and best-preserved Crusader church.

 Franciscan church and hospice

 The Hospice of St Nicodemus and St Joseph of Arimathea on Ramla's main boulevard, Herzl Street, is easily recognized by its clock-faced, square tower.
 It belongs to the Franciscan church.
 Napoleon used the hospice as his headquarters during his Palestine campaign in 1799.

 Ramla Museum

 The Ramla Museum is housed in the former municipal headquarters of the British Mandatory authorities.
 The building, from 1922, incorporates elements of Arab architecture such as arched windows and patterned tiled floors.
 After 1948, it was the central district office of the Israeli Ministry of Finance.
 In 2001, the building became a museum documenting the history of Ramla.

-Other
+British Commonwealth War Cemetery

 The Commonwealth War Cemetery is the largest of its kind in Israel, holding graves of soldiers fallen during both World Wars and the British Mandate period.

-The Giv'on immigration detention centre is also located in Ramla.